oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FAQ.md

 ### Does Oyranos rely on FLTK?

-Oyranos comes with a UI written for FLTK.
-However that can switched off during configure, if a desktop decides to have a equivalent or better replacement as front end.
-E.g. KDE might not ship with oyranos-config-fltk but use the kolor-manager font end to Oyranos instead.
+Oyranos comes with a front end GUI written in FLTK.
+However building that can be switched off during configuration, in case a desktop decides to have a equivalent or better replacement as front end.
+E.g. KDE might ship the [KolorManager](http://www.oyranos.org/kolor-manager) front end to Oyranos instead.
 A Gtk front end would be great too.

 ### Elektra dictates the core design?